dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 8 - TAMP (Learning).md

 This method can be widely applied to robotics, where robots need to perform tasks with abstract and limited instructions.
 With its capability to translate a task into a sequence of sub-actions, SayCan can eliminate the necessity to set specific pre-defined actions for high-level task planning of tasks with similar characteristics (such as cutting apple vs cutting potato).
 ## Assumptions and limitations

 It relies on the pre-defined skills and value functions, which may not be adaptable to dynamic environment in the real world.
-In addtion, it may not reflect
+In addition it may  reflect the in accurate state of the enviroment which can lead to